clemsonexcel/Fintech-Treasury-Analytics/README.md

 _Figure 1: Loan Insights Dashboard.
 Note the red conditional formatting on the 'Total Outstanding' metric, triggered by the $3M risk threshold._

 ## Future Considerations
-- Implement a Linear Regression model to predict future loan defaults based on the annual_income and loan_amount
+- Predictive Risk Modeling: Implement a Logistic Regression model to classify the probability of loan default based on debt-to-income ratios and employment history.

+- Customer Segmentation (RFM): Transition from general portfolio monitoring to a behavioral analysis framework (Recency, Frequency, Monetary) to identify high-value borrowers and at-risk segments.

+- Automated Anomaly Detection: Configure Looker Alerts using standard deviation thresholds to automatically notify stakeholders of unusual spikes in loan applications or sudden drops in repayment volume.